katajakasa/Utuputki2/README.md

 A quick example below (edit as necessary).
 See [rabbitmqctl man page](https://www.rabbitmq.com/man/rabbitmqctl.1.man.html) and [RabbitMQ manual](https://www.rabbitmq.com/download.html) for more instructions.

-1. sudo rabbitmqctl add_user utuputki utuputki
+1. Create a new user with a password: `sudo rabbitmqctl add_user utuputki utuputki`
-2. sudo rabbitmqctl add_vhost utuputki
+2. Create a new virtual host: `sudo rabbitmqctl add_vhost utuputki`
-3. sudo rabbitmqctl set_permissions -p utuputki utuputki ".*" ".*" ".*"
+3. Grant all rights to user on vhost: `sudo rabbitmqctl set_permissions -p utuputki utuputki ".*" ".*" ".*"`

 ## Running